 Can I convert a lead without creating an opportunity?

-Yes, you can convert a lead without generating an opportunity.
+Yes, you can convert a lead without creating an opportunity.
 Simply select the “Do not create an opportunity” option during the conversion process.

 -